 Historic Preservation: Oversees the awarding of the Historic Preservation Medal and Historic Preservation Recognition Award, supervises the Historic Preservation Project Contest, and documents historic site preservation and research.

-President General’s Project: “Honoring Our Heritage ~ Focusing on the Future ~ Celebrating America” expresses the ideals and true spirit of the Daughters of the American Revolution.
+President General’s Project: Expresses the ideals and true spirit of the Daughters of the American Revolution.
 For more than a century, DAR members around the world have worked to promote historic preservation, education, and patriotism.

-Special Projects Grants: Distributes grant funds to provide financial support at the community level for projects that support the three DAR mission areas: historic preservation, education and patriotism.
+DAR Historic Preservation Grants: Distributes grant funds to provide financial support at the community level for projects that support the three DAR mission areas: historic preservation, education, and patriotism.

 Celebrate America!: Members are encouraged to provide service within their communities to support the motto of the NSDAR of “God, Home and Country” and speak to the promotion of historic preservation, education, and/or patriotism.